koalateadev/android-templates/setup/koin.md

 ## Best Practices

-1. ✅ Organize modules by feature or layer
+- Organize modules by feature or layer
-2. ✅ Use `single` for singletons, `factory` for new instances
+- Use single for singletons, factory for new instances
-3. ✅ Prefer constructor injection
+- Prefer constructor injection
-4. ✅ Use scopes for lifecycle-bound dependencies
+- Use scopes for lifecycle-bound dependencies
-5. ✅ Test modules independently
-6. ✅ Use qualifiers for multiple instances of same type
+- Use qualifiers for multiple instances
-7. ✅ Keep modules focused and small
+- Keep modules focused and small
-8. ✅ Document complex dependency graphs
-9. ✅ Use `viewModel` DSL for ViewModels
+- Use viewModel DSL for ViewModels
-10. ✅ Close scopes when done
+- Close scopes when done

 ## Advantages over Hilt

-✅ **Faster compilation** - No code generation
+- Faster compilation (no code generation)
-✅ **Easier to learn** - Simpler DSL
+- Simpler DSL
-✅ **Runtime DI** - More flexible
+- More flexible (runtime DI)
-✅ **Smaller library** - Less overhead
+- Smaller library size
-✅ **Better error messages** - Clearer at runtime
+- Better error messages at runtime
-✅ **No annotation processing** - Faster builds

 ## Disadvantages

-❌ **Runtime errors** - No compile-time verification
+- Runtime errors (no compile-time verification)
-❌ **Less IDE support** - No navigation to providers
-❌ **Reflection-based** - Slightly slower at runtime
-❌ **Manual setup** - Must declare all dependencies
+- Less IDE support
+- Manual dependency declaration required

 ## Advanced Features